-It is a violation of this Policy and Massachusetts law to engage in sexual activity with a person who is incapacitated, regardless of whether the person appeared to be a willing participant.
+It is a violation of this Policy or federal or Massachusetts law to engage in sexual activity with a person who is incapacitated, regardless of whether the person appeared to be a willing participant.
 It is especially important, therefore, that anyone engaging in sexual activity be aware of the other person's level of intoxication.